-Electrical symbols are a graphical representation of electrical and electronic components or devices.
-These Symbols are used in circuits to recognize a component.
+Electrical symbols are a graphical representation of basic electrical and electronic devices or components.
+These Symbols are used in circuits and electrical diagrams to recognize a component.
 It is also called a schematic symbol.
 Each component has typical functionality according to its operational characteristics.

 An electronic circuit or schematic drawing uses a wired path between electronic components to complete the circuit.
 These components are represented by respective symbols for it.

 Electrical and electronic symbols used in circuits are defined by various national and international standards.
 E.g. IEC standard, JIC standard, ANSI standard, IEEE standard, etc.

 Though electrical symbols are standardized, they may vary from country to country, or engineering disciplines, based on traditional conventions.